diodon/QIMOS/Guides/HOWTO_setupPython.md

 You can continue to install new packages as needed.
 Remember that the packages will live inside your environment.
 Once you desactivate it, you won't be able to use it.

+You may also want to install ipython inside your environment.
+This application is already installed system-wide, and you can invoque it with your environment activated, but it may fail when trying to find some packages (if you run it without installing it, you will receive a warning message).
+To install ipython type:

+   `pip install ipython`

 ## Test python and packages